FAQ - SFS

 You may complete a Special Conditions Application.
 This application requires copies of certain documents to substantiate your application and to assist the counselor in determining your eligibility for additional aid.
 Once this application and supporting documents are submitted, the Office of Financial Aid will reevaluate your financial situation and determine whether any adjustments can be made to your income information.
 This may result in a change in your financial aid eligibility.

-Why are you asking me for copies of tax returns and W2s?
+Why are you asking me for copies of my irs tax return transcripts and W2s?

 If a student is selected for a process called "verification", the school is required by the federal government to collect certain documents from the student and (for dependent students) their parents.
 Students who fail to submit the requested information may be ineligible to receive financial aid for that particular academic year.